simonlabcode/bakR/README.md

 # DynamicSeq
-R package for analyzing nucleotide recoding high-throughput sequencing data Kinetic parameter estimation and statistical testing is compatible with any enrichment free metabolic labeling mutational data.
+R package for analyzing nucleotide recoding high-throughput sequencing data.
+Kinetic parameter estimation and statistical testing is compatible with any enrichment free metabolic labeling mutational data.
 # Installation
 Currently, the only way to install the package is to: